ryankosgit/BeatNode/README.md

 | Losing It | Fisher  | 125  | 6A  |
 | If U Need It  | Sammy Virji  | 132  | 2A  |

-- Here is a sneak peak at what the data for each song looks like in the dataset
 - There are 4 features for each song: title, artist, beats per minute, and key
 - The model, however, only considers BPM and Key in the prediction because they are many different

 <>

-- Typically, songs' keys are written as Ab, F# minor, or C major, but I used the Camelot Wheel to easily find songs within a ____
+- Typically, songs' keys are written as Ab, F# minor, or C major, but I used the Camelot Wheel to map them for easier calculations
 - To find songs in similar keys on the Camelot Wheel, you observe adjacent number or letter segments
 - For example: if a song's key is in 10A (D-flat minor), other mixable songs would be 11A, 9A, or 10B